 Electroconvulsive therapy - a treatment for severe depression in which a mild electric current is applied to the brain, producing a seizure similar to an epileptic convulsion.
 Also known as electroshock therapy.
 It is most often used to treat severe, persistent depression.

-Electroshock therapy - electroconvulsive therapy.
+Electroshock therapy - see electroconvulsive therapy above.

 Family therapy - psychotherapy with the family members as a group rather than treatment of the patient alone aimed at addressing family dysfunction and leading to improved family function.